falconry/falcon/docs/user/tutorial.rst

 stream out the image directly from an open file handle.
 Note the use of ``resp.content_length``.
-Whenever using ``resp.stream`` instead of ``resp.body`` or ``resp.data``, you typically also specify the expected length of the stream using the content length header, so that the web client knows how much data to read from the response.
+Whenever using ``resp.stream`` instead of ``resp.body`` or ``resp.data``, you typically also specify the expected length of the stream using the Content-Length header, so that the web client knows how much data to read from the response.

 .. note:: If you do not know the size of the stream in advance, you can work around that by using chunked encoding, but that's beyond the scope of this